 Why were flows reduced for navigation?

-The Board’s priority this year has been to reduce the impacts from high water upstream and downstream.
+The Board’s priority in 2017 was to reduce the impacts from high water upstream and downstream.
 However, in setting the outflow, the Board must consider the degree of relief that can be provided as well as the consequences to all interests.
 Higher flows than those set by the Board would have increased currents in the international section of the St. Lawrence River to an extent that would have effectively forced the stoppage of commercial navigation.
-This would have impacted people’s lives and the economy throughout the Great Lakes region by disrupting the transport of raw materials and finished products, without providing a great deal of relief on Lake Ontario.
+This would have further impacted people’s lives and the economy throughout the Great Lakes region by disrupting the transport of raw materials and finished products, without providing a great deal of relief on Lake Ontario.

 Starting on May 24, as flooding conditions subsided downstream, outflows were increased above the flows that would otherwise have been prescribed by Plan 2014.
-In fact, outflows also exceeded the highest flows ever previously released on a sustained basis, and these unprecedented outflows were maintained from mid-June into August.
-To cope with these sustained, record high flows, the Seaway entities imposed speed limits, no passing restrictions and other mitigation measures.
+In fact, outflows exceeded the highest flows ever previously released on a sustained basis, and these unprecedented outflows were maintained from mid-June into August.
+To maintain safe conditions for navigation during the sustained, record high flows, the Seaway entities imposed speed limits, no passing restrictions and other mitigation measures.

 Back to top